jdkaplan/art/README.md

 The art component, which will be written into a `.art` file, is where the ART program plays out.
 It is also the available memory for the program execution.
 When a program is run, the art file is loaded as the initial layout of memory and instructions.
 Art consists of tiles and brushes.
 Tiles are stationary characters which evolve and guide the brushes when interacted with.
 Brushes move about the art, activating tiles.
 When there are no more remaining brushes, the program terminates.

 An art file is formatted as a rectangle of ASCII text.
 Execution of the program is done in _ticks_ where _brushes_ (or _cursors_ if you prefer) move about on the art.

+#### Initial State

+Each tile (character) in the art file has an initial state described by an initial _stability_ counter, and whether it spawns a brush or not.
+When the program starts running, some special tiles

+The _stability_ of a type of tile is a number designating how many times it must be interacted with by any brush before it decays to its next form.
+For those which change immediately, they have a stability of precisely 1.
+If for example, a tile had a stability of 5, it would have to be touched by a brush 5 times before transforming.

+Some special tiles may spawn brushes to get things going.
+These may spawn the brushes with a heading of any of the absolute headings described in the **Advance** section, including stopped.

+#### Tick-To-Tick Operation

 For each tile (character) touched by a brush, it is activated, and does three things:

 **Advance**: The interaction of a brush and a tile leaves the brush forever changed.
 The advance portion of this effect alters the direction in which the brush will move for the next tick or may even cause the brush to be destroyed.
 All brushes can only move 0 or 1 tiles per tick in each given direction, and will wrap around to the other side of the artwork if they reach the edge.
 There are 24 different types of advancement: